Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup posted at multiple sportsbooks.
+See the favorite, total and moneyline for this matchup on multiple sportsbooks.

 |Stars Moneyline